ross-buc/Notes/css-markdown.md

 - Make sure the font you choose is websafe and used on most operating systems.
 - <code>font-family: "Helvetica Neue", Helvetica, Arial, sans-serif;</code> -*This is a way of setting fall back fonts incase "helvetica Neue" was not compatible.
 It would then try Helvetica and finally Arial to render the font.*
 - Embed text from google
+## March 29, 2023 - 16:47 PM
+- <code>font-size: 2em</code> -it can adapt automatically to the font that the reader uses.
+The same as using percentage to set the font size.
+Be careful though, because the percent and em will be applied ontop of the body font-size.
+- You can avoid em being added on-top of the body font-size by using 'rem' in the headings or element instead.
+-